sbme-tutorials/finalproject_chessgame-oobee-team-10/README.md

 To run this game, you'll need to have JavaFX and Java 20 or later installed.
 You can download JavaFX from here [JavaFx ](https://openjfx.io/).

 ## Features
-* Play against another player
+* A number of GUI Event Handlers were implemented
-* Choose between different difficulty levels
+* GUI Developed using JavaFx
-* Save and load games
+* Backtracking to determine all possible moves of a piece
 * Highlight available moves
 * Special moves for some pieces, including the knight's L-shaped move and the pawn's en passant capture